jackgrahamgit/ga4-ecommerce-android-app/README.md

-# Measure ecommerce events on a mobile app
+# Implement ecommerce events on a mobile app

 This project demonstrates how to implement ecommerce events in an Android mobile app so you can measure user behavior in a Google Analytics 4 property.